thatsus/laravel-redlock/README.md

 # Laravel RedLock

-Provides a locking mechanism using Redis.
+Provides a generic locking mechanism using Redis.
 Implements the locking standard proposed by Redis.

 ### Acknowledgements